llama.cpp Performance

 |---------------|---------------|---------------|

 However, running these tests at the end of its 128K context depth gives you an decidedly different picture.
-For long context, the RADV driver scales much better:
+For long context, the RADV driver in this case scales **much better**:

 ```